Find Obsolete Groups and Teams

 - Use a PowerShell list object to store the report data.
 This is much faster than an array, especially when you might want to store data for thousands of groups.
 This was one of the performance tips received after publishing a post about how we write PowerShell and it makes a real difference.

 - Use Get-Recipient instead of Get-UnifiedGroup to create a set of group objects to process.
 Get-Recipient is much faster than Get-UnifiedGroup when you need to create a list of mail-enabled objects like Office 365 Groups.

 - Output the storage consumed by the SharePoint site belonging to each group.

-I didn’t use the new Exchange Online REST-based cmdlets to replace Get-Recipient with Get-ExoRecipient and Get-MailboxFolderStatistics with Get-ExoMailboxFolderStatistics.
-The Exchange Online Management module for these cmdlets is still in preview, so I decided to stay with the standard cmdlets.
-In a large environment, you might get some extra performance by using Get-ExoRecipient.
+The new Exchange Online REST-based cmdlets are not used (yet).
+It would be easy to replace Get-Recipient with Get-ExoRecipient and Get-MailboxFolderStatistics with Get-ExoMailboxFolderStatistics.
+I decided to stay with the standard cmdlets because not everyone has yet moved to the new cmdlets.
+However, a large environment, you might get some extra performance by using Get-ExoRecipient.
 There is no REST-based version of Get-UnifiedGroup.